Elizabeth Blackadder: Career

-In the 1980s she visited Japan on a number of occasions and many of her paintings at the time showed the influence of these trips.
-First visiting in 1985 and returning the following year, Blackadder's interest in Eastern techniques and subject matter was realised in a series of vibrant oils and watercolours shown at the Mercury Gallery in 1991.
+In the 1980s, she visited Japan on a number of occasions and many of her paintings at the time showed the influence of these trips.
+First visiting in 1985, and returning the following year, Blackadder's interest in Eastern techniques and subject matter was realised in a series of vibrant oils and watercolours shown at the Mercury Gallery in 1991.
 Her desire to avoid the technical vibrancy of Tokyo took Blackadder to the Zen gardens of Kyoto; in many ways, her work depicts the principles of Zen which give paramount importance to the idea of empty space.
-Blackadder also traveled to the United States of America.
+She traveled to the United States of America.
 Souvenirs of her travels would appear in many of her paintings.

 Blackadder began working at Glasgow Print Studio in 1985, after being invited to make prints there.
-She worked with master print makers from that time until around 2014, working predominantly to produce etchings and screenprint with some lithographs and woodcuts.
+She worked with master printmakers from that time until around 2014, working predominantly to produce etchings and screenprints with some lithographs and woodcuts.
 Her subject matter was dominated by cats and flowers but also included images from travels in Europe and Japan.

 Honours

+Appointed

-Blackadder was the first woman to be an academician of both the Royal Academy of Arts in London and the Royal Scottish Academy; in 1982 she was awarded the OBE for her contribution to art which was promoted to a DBE in 2003.
+Blackadder was the first woman to be an academician of both the Royal Academy of Arts in London and the Royal Scottish Academy; in 1982 she was appointed an OBE for her contribution to art she was promoted to a DBE in 2003.

 In 2001, she was appointed Her Majesty's Painter and Limner in Scotland.

-Along with an Honorary degree from Heriot-Watt University in 1989, Blackadder has been awarded honorary doctorates by at least three other universities.